Centreville, Illinois: Poverty

 Centreville was the poorest city in the state of Illinois, as well as one of the poorest cities in the nation.
 The town median household income was $17,441, while the typical home in the area is worth approximately $47,900.
 The city was located on a Mississippi River floodplain known as American Bottom, and experiences chronic flooding and raw sewage disposal problems due to the area's inadequate system of drainage ditches, levees and emergency pumps.

 A key contributor to Centreville’s entrenched poverty is its history of redlining and racial segregation.
 In the 20th century, Centreville and other towns in the Metro East region were subjected to discriminatory housing policies that limited Black residents’ ability to purchase homes in more prosperous, majority-white neighborhoods.
 Banks routinely denied loans to Black families, and the federal government excluded these neighborhoods from investments that supported homeownership and community development.
 These practices created a cycle of disinvestment that left Centreville underdeveloped and vulnerable to economic decline.

-As a result, Centreville developed as a predominately Black, working-class community with limited resources and weak tax bases.
+As a result, Centreville developed as a predominantly Black, working-class community with limited resources and weak tax bases.
 Industrial pollution, failing infrastructure, and neglected land use planning further entrenched environmental degradation in the area.
 The lack of investment in flood control infrastructure and sewage systems can be directly traced to these discriminatory policies.
 As residents were left to bear the burden of deteriorating services, the city’s ability to address poverty and environmental hazards diminished over time.